 Once we receive all required documents for your certification, you then move forward to our worklist to be processed.
 This process could take a few months depending on the volume of applicants.

 How can I check the status of my application?

-Access your DEEDS account, then click on "Monitor My Application" then check status.
-This process allows you to see if your license/certificate has been issued and if your application is complete.
+Access your DEEDS account, then click the "View My Applications" button on the Educator Dashboard.
+Each of your applications will be shown along with progress banners to let you know the current status of the application.
+The progress banners allow you to see if your license/certificate has been issued and if your application is complete.